bcgsc/btl/member/aafshinfard.md

 ---

 ### About myself
-Enthusiastic about Biology and biological mechanisms.
-Smacking my lips, I am learning more of Machine Learning as a valuable tool for Biological data analysis.
-Previously, I was involved in algorithms design projects.
+Having done a variety of projects in computer science and engineering, I am now enthusiastic about Biology and biological mechanisms.
+Smacking my lips, I am learning more of Machine Learning to equip myself, better than before, for Biological data analysis.

-### Current Focus
+### My focus
-During my Master's, I was working in the area of sequence analysis, and more specifically on the detection of Structural Variants, and alignment of whole genomes.
-Currently, I am exploring different topics and problems in order to find a specific problem close enough to the rest of the group, but in which we can utilize Machine Learning methods. <br/>
+During my Master's, I was working in the area of sequence analysis, and more specifically on the detection of structural variants, and alignment of whole genomes.

-Topics that I am exploring comprises subproblems of assembly and annotation, biological data visualization, and  capability of applying machine learnign approaches in these areas.
+Currently, I am exploring problems in which we can apply Machine Learning and Statistics methods besides Algorithms.
+I am working on a tool for genome assembly using Linked Reads with the aim of scaling up to extra large genomes (e.g. conifer genomes).
+Nature of the sequencing technology, and the data itself, make it so complex that we need to exploit methods of different areas to address the problem; and that's what makes me exited.

+I occasionally would like to participate in genome assembly, annotation, and data visualization projects, and any appealing projects related to Algorithms, ML, or Stats.

 For more information about my resume, I invite you to take a look at my linkedin page.

 ### Education
 Ph.D., Bioinformatics, University of British Columbia. [currently studying] <br/>